Understanding PTSD: When the Past Won’t Stay in the Past

 2. Eye Movement Desensitisation and Reprocessing (EMDR)

-Healing is not about forgetting the past—it’s about integrating it into your story in a way that no longer defines or controls you.
+Healing is not about forgetting what happened.
+It's about integrating it into your story in a way that no longer defines or controls you.